realtimedatalake/rtdl-blog/README.md

 ## How to Use 🌱
   * Clone the repo and cd into its folder.
   * Run `npm install`.
-  * To run rtdl's website locally in dev mode, run `npm run dev`.
+  * To run rtdl's blog locally in dev mode, run `npm run dev`.
 You can view the site at [http://localhost:3000/](http://localhost:3000/).
-  * To build rtdl's wesite locally to the `/out` folder, run `npm run build-prod`.
+  * To build rtdl's blog locally to the `/out` folder, run `npm run build-prod`.

 ## License 🤝
 [MIT](./LICENSE)